http://sparkcharts.sparknotes.com/economics/microeconomics/section8.php

 The KPPU is now looking into allegations that the country's mobile phone operators got together to fix tariffs for short message services (SMS).

-KPPU chairman Muhammad Iqbal said investigations began last week following a complaint that some mobile phone companies were operating a cartel and
+KPPU chairman Muhammad Iqbal said investigations began last week following a complaint that some mobile phone companies were operating a cartel and fixing tariffs for SMS.

-price of SMS.
+"We have been told that they signed an agreement to fix the price of SMS.
 This is against business competition," he told The Straits Times.

 He said the initial probe would take 30 days, and if there was evidence the companies breached anti-trust laws, further investigations would be conducted before a final ruling was made.

-Last month, the KPPU ruled that Temasek – which has indirect but minority stakes in Indosat and Telkomsel – had contravened the law through cross-ownership,
+Last month, the KPPU ruled that Temasek – which has indirect but minority stakes in Indosat and Telkomsel – had contravened the law through cross-ownership, price-fixingand abuse of market dominance.

 Mr Iqbal said the latest investigation did not single out Indosat and Telkomsel, as it covered all the country's mobile phone companies.